cnabio/duffle/docs/102-invocation-image.md

     │       ├── templates​​
     │       │   └── ...
     │       └── values.yaml​
-    └── sfmesh​         # Example: Service Mesh definitions might go here └── sfmesh-deploy.json
+    └── sfmesh​         # Example: Service Fabric definitions might go here └── sfmesh-deploy.json
 ```

 The `app/` directory contains subdirectories, each of which stores configuration for a particular target environment.
 The `app/run` file _must be an executable file_ that will act as the "main" installer for this CNAB bundle.
-[NB: Why is this not at the top level?
-I think it should be]

 The contents beneath `/cnab/app/SUBDIRECTORY` are undefined by the spec. `run` is considered the only reserved word underneath `/cnab/app/`